lozlette/city-spot/README.md

 ## Process

-### Developement
+### Development

 We first began creating wireframes to work out the structure of the website and content placement.
-From then, we were able to establish the endpoints, models and routes needed for our app and we began to develop our backend API.
-Using Mongoose, three of our main models were created; City, Continent, and User, as well as the controllers.
-We were then able to test our routes making adjustments needed to populate the information needed to display using Insomnia as our client.
+From then, we were able to establish the endpoints, models and routes needed for our app.
+We firstly began to develop our backend API using Mongoose, and created three of our main models; City, Continent, and User, as well as the controllers.
+We were then able to test our routes making adjustments needed to populate the accurate information we wanted to display, using Insomnia as our client.
 We then created a seeds file and added the data for both Continent and City schemas.

 Frontend setup
 -setting up components and pages